myllynen/rhel-ansible-roles/roles/motd_issue/README.md

 <pre>
 ---
-# motd template to copy to the target host
+# motd template to use
-motd_template: motd.j2
+motd_template:

-# issue template to copy to the target host
+# issue template to use
-issue_template: issue.j2
+issue_template:
 </pre>

 ## License